HIV Treatment Guidelines

 • Boosting agents

-Your first treatment regimen will most likely contain an integrase inhibitor, an NNRTI or a PI with a boosting agent plus two NRTIs.
+Your first treatment regimen will most likely contain dolutegravir or bictegravir plus tenofovir (alafenamide or disoproxil fumarate) plus emtricitabine or lamivudine.
 These combinations will attack HIV at different parts of its lifecycle to pack a strong punch against the virus.
+The recommendations are different for people who have been on long-acting injectable cabotegravir to prevent HIV acquisition, for people with specific genetic mutations, and for people who also have hepatitis B.

 If you want to start long-acting HIV treatment, the guidelines recommend that you first get your viral load to an undetectable level using oral HIV drugs (pills or tablets) before switching to injectable Cabenuva.
 Sometimes, a two-tablet regimen is taken for a short time before starting injections.